lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 The ``detect_isPrimary`` parameter is ``True`` if a source has no children, is in the inner region of a coadd patch, is in the inner region of a coadd tract, and is not “detected” in a pseudo-filter.
 Setting ``detect_isPrimary`` to ``True`` will remove any duplicates, sky objects, etc.
 See `this documentation on filtering for unique, deblended sources with the detect_isPrimary flag <https://pipelines.lsst.io/getting-started/multiband-analysis.html#filtering-for-unique-deblended-sources-with-the-detect-isprimary-flag>`_ for more information.

+**Multiple similar Butler catalogs**, which contain the same data but are slightly differently named and differently formatted, can be found by querying the collections in the Butler registry.
+Some tables require different types of inputs: for example, "diaSourceTable" can be queried with a dataId that includes the visit, whereas "diaSourceTable_tract" can be queried with a dataId that includes the tract number.
+The table below lists the catalogs most likely to be most useful to most people.
+Note that in the future, for real LSST data releases, this level of redundancy in the catalog data would not be served.

+**Principal Columns:**
+In this context, 'principal columns' means the columns that a basic table query (or most queries) would want to retrieve;
+in other words, the default columns.
+For convenience, Rubin Observatory staff have identified the principal columns which are most likely to be useful.
+These principal columns will be pre-selected in the Table View of the RSP's Portal Aspect.

 **For photometry of point sources:**
 PSF model fluxes are generally recommended, but there could be issues for objects near the edges of CCDs.
 For single-visit (source) photometry, it is recommended to use ``psfFlux`` for the flux, ``psfFluxErr`` for the flux error, and ``psfFlux_flag`` for culling sources with poorly determined PSF model fluxes.
 For coadd (object) photometry, it is recommended to use ``<band>_psfFlux`` for the flux, ``<band>_psfFluxErr`` for the flux error, and ``<band>_pixelFlags_inexact_psfCenter`` to identify objects which may contain sources with poorly determined PSF photometry.
 (Note:  the object ``<band>_inputCount`` value can help indicate how strong this effect may be; the larger ``<band>_inputCount``, the smaller the effect.)